 But I think it was after a conversation I had with my sister, that I decided to track my progress on Instagram so she could watch my acne disappear too.
 At first, I was private, I didn’t really want anyone to follow me for a month or two until I knew how the drug would affect me.

-I wasn’t trying to be anyone's inspiration because I didn’t see it as being strong or brave, I was doing it purely from a scientifically standpoint to collect my own data.
+I wasn’t trying to be anyone's inspiration because I didn’t see it as being strong or brave, I was doing it purely from a scientifical standpoint to collect my own data.
 I didn't really understand what people meant by me being an inspiration for a LONG time, probably up until a month ago.
-I wasn’t embarrassed of myself or ashamed because I didn’t have anything to be embarrassed about.
+I wasn’t embarrassed by myself or ashamed because I didn’t have anything to be embarrassed about.

 Sure, acne made me a little self-conscious at times however I knew that it wasn't the end all be all, but some people don’t.
 And if you're one of those people looking at my photos and my confidence helps you in any way feel better about your skin or about yourself in general, I am proud to be your inspiration.

 Accutane is a form of retinoid (vitamin A) which is used to treat severe cases of acne, it should be given as a last resort if other acne treatments have not been successful (e.g. benzoyl peroxide, topical retinol, salicylic acid).